PixarAnimationStudios/OpenUSD/docs/spec_usdz.rst

     aggregate an arbitrary composition's worth of usd files into a single file, without removing any composition features from the scene.

+Additionally, USDZ files must be Zip32 documents.
+OpenUSD does not support Zip64.
+As such, the total file size of a USDZ must be under 4GB.

 Layout
 ------